Paulelo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script 9-divide_and_rule, creates a variable with a stored exponential value Script 10-love_exponent_breath, displays result of exponential operation Script 12-combinations, prints all possible combinations of two letters
+Script 9-divide_and_rule, creates a variable with a stored exponential value Script 10-love_exponent_breath, displays result of exponential operation Script 12-combinations, prints all possible combinations of two letters Script 13-print_float, prints a number with two decimal places